DeathcoinOfficial/Deathcoin/index.md

 ![til](https://media.tenor.com/images/9eeb440b74b6faa7bf8563f12ba9a5c9/tenor.gif)

 ### Our team
 We come from different fields.
-We are a team of engineer, professor, financial analyst, banker, doctor, lawyer, physicist.
+We are a team of engineer, statistics professor, risk management analyst, banker, doctor, lawyer, physicist.
 We all have one thing in common.
 We were victims of a ponzi scheme and we swore to protect everyone from a ponzi scheme.

 ### Support or Contact